 Truthfully, many new businesses fail within the first year; sometimes, these failures are inevitable, and sometimes, they are due to a lack of planning.

 After you have the initial idea to start a business, there are five things that you should do before you progress any further.

 Before you go any further with your business idea, you should make a business plan.

 Developing a business plan forces you to think more deeply about your business.
 It acts as a proof of concept that can come in handy when securing funding and looking for investors.

-Creating a thorough business plan can be incredibly time-consuming, but it is worth the time and effort needed to ensure that it is as comprehensive as possible.
+Creating a thorough business plan as one of your business requirements can be incredibly time-consuming, but it is worth the time and effort needed to ensure that it is as comprehensive as possible.

 While creating your business plan, you will likely encounter some potential risks involved, and you can start by creating a plan to help you minimize these risks.

 Depending on your background, it might make sense to take the time to educate yourself in areas you lack experience or knowledge; for example, a course in digital marketing can help to ensure that your business is going to benefit from the best advertising strategies possible.

 The next thing that you should do is to use your business plan to identify your competitors.
 What other businesses will be in direct competition with yours and why?